 - Union with the One Reality: The duality of being oneself and of God.
 It's the yin and yang of the soul.

-What Mysticism Means in Today's World
+Mysticism in Today's World

 With the closing of distances between cultures in today's technological world, more and more people are in search of the mystical.
 Perhaps it's possible to take something from ancient teachings and blend it with more contemporary understandings like that of Evelyn Underhill for a truly personal form of mysticism.